Cancer Research UK logo.

 Stage 4

-The cancer has spread to the wall of the tummy (abdomen) or between the hips (pelvis), to distant lymph nodes or to other parts of the body such as the bones, lungs or liver.
+The cancer has spread to the wall of the abdomen or pelvis, to distant lymph nodes or to other parts of the body, such as the bones, lungs or liver.

 Other ways of describing bladder cancer stages

-Your doctor might use the following terms to describe your bladder cancer stage:
+Your doctor might also use the following terms to describe your bladder cancer stage:

 Non muscle invasive bladder cancer